geforceGTX480/clear_cache/README.md

 Adds permissions for clearing Drupal cache
 Note: Clearing caches is relatively harmless.
 Sites might slow down for a bit afterwards while the cache fills back up.
-Note: There are other caches other than Drupal cache affect website performance.
+Note: There are other caches other than Drupal cache that will affect website performance.
 For example, some hosting services.
 Note: Clear Cache does not clear web browser cache, this will need to be cleared separately. :p Enabling this module will add a menu link titled "Clear Cache" in the administrative tool-bar at the top.